joaogabriel01/sleego/README.md

 ## Overview

 Sleego monitors running processes based on a JSON configuration file that lists the processes to monitor and their allowed execution times.
 It periodically checks the running processes and immediately terminates any that are outside their specified schedule.

 - **GUI Version:** In the GUI version, you can modify the configuration directly within the interface.
 After making changes, simply click the Save and Run button to reapply the new settings without needing to restart the application.
 - **CLI Version:** In contrast, the CLI version requires you to stop the application and run it again to apply any changes made to the configuration file.

-Additionally, **only the GUI version of Sleego supports scheduled system shutdowns**.
+Both the GUI and CLI versions of Sleego support scheduled system shutdowns.
 This feature allows users to set a specific time for the computer to shut down automatically, providing enhanced control over system usage.
 Sleego also offers system notifications to inform users about process terminations and impending shutdowns.

-> **Note**: Scheduled system shutdowns and real-time configuration updates are exclusively available in the GUI version of Sleego.
-Ensure you are using the GUI application to utilize these features.

 ## Features